From the Tea-rooms of Mars ....

-From the Tea-rooms of Mars .... (fully titled: From the Tea-rooms of Mars .... to the Hell-holes of Uranus) is the second album by Landscape which was released in 1981.
-The album contains the band's only UK chart hits: "Einstein a Go-Go" which reached No. 5 in April 1981 and "Norman Bates" which reached No. 40 in June of the same year.
+From the Tea-rooms of Mars .... (fully titled: From the Tea-rooms of Mars .... to the Hell-holes of Uranus) is the second studio album by the English synth-pop band Landscape, released in February 1981 by RCA Records.
+The album contains the band's only UK singles chart hits: "Einstein a Go-Go" which reached No. 5 in April 1981 and "Norman Bates" which reached No. 40 in June of the same year.

 The album was reissued in 1992 on the Mau Mau Records label.
-This CD also includes Landscape's first album, Landscape.
+This CD also includes Landscape's debut studio album, Landscape (1979).
 The album was reissued again in 2002 on the Cherry Red Records label.